Buy Alliums at Holland Bulb Farms

 Ornamental onions as cut flowers

 Ornamental onions make good cut flowers.
-They give off a bit of an onion scent if the leaves or stems get slightly bruised, but the odour goes away after the stems are immersed in water.
+They give off a bit of an onion scent if the leaves or stems get slightly bruised, but you don’t smell it after the stems are immersed in water.

-Dried flower arrangers love the medium and tall species, which dry superbly and can be spray-painted purple, gold or copper to star in dramatic arrangements.
+Dried flower arrangers like to use the medium and tall species, which dry superbly and can be spray-painted purple, gold or copper to star in dramatic arrangements.